jamestmartin/lambda-calculus/README.md

-# untyped-lambda-calculus
+# James Martin's Lambda Calculus
-A simple implementation of the untyped lambda calculus as an exercise.
+An implementation of various type systems and evaluation strategies for the lambda calculus.

-This implementation lacks many features necessary to be useful, for example `let` bindings, built-in functions, binding free variables, or a good REPL.
+This project is a work-in-progress, and currently lacks many essential features that would be necessary to be a useful programming language.
-This project purely exists as an exercise and is not intended for general use.
-I will make useful programming languages in the future, but this is not one of them.

 ## Usage
 Type in your expression at the prompt: `>> `.